ebal/centos6-eol/README.md

-# CentOS 6.x - EOL
+# CentOS 6.10 - EOL

-CentOS 6.x Container with Vault repositories
+CentOS 6.10 Container with Vault repositories and devtoolset-7